Cash assistance programs in Maryland.

-Each of the programs is paid for by the government using both federal and state money.
+Each of the programs is paid for by the government using both federal government and state money.
 Applications can be made online, over the phone, or in person.
-The options available include:
+The options available, as well as the amount of the monthly payments, include the following:

 - TCA, or Temporary Cash Assistance which is the state’s version of TANF.